TheDragonCode/translation-set/docs/statuses/sr_Latn_ME.md

 </th></tr>
 <tr><td width="50%">

-The :attribute must be a valid card number.
+The :attribute field must be a valid card number.

 </td><td width="50%">

-The :attribute must be a valid card number.
+The :attribute field must be a valid card number.

 </td></tr>
 </table>